expo/examples/with-tv/README.md

 Creates a project that can build for Apple TV and Android TV targets.

-> **Note**: This example is still at an experimental stage, and is based on SDK 50 beta release.

 This project uses

 - the [React Native TV fork](https://github.com/react-native-tvos/react-native-tvos), which supports both phone (Android and iOS) and TV (Android TV and Apple TV) targets